Sarah-LB/RockPaperScissors/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [SweetAlert2](https://sweetalert2.github.io/): SweetAlert2 was used to make more attractive gamne alerts.

--   The README code was taken from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME/commit/982e3b0e0086ced89d9a643d9e4d9d0c6f938ec2) and adapted.
+-   The README code was taken and adapted from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME/commit/982e3b0e0086ced89d9a643d9e4d9d0c6f938ec2).

 -   [Box shadows](https://getcssscan.com/css-box-shadow-examples): Used code to put box shadows on buttons on index.html page.

--   Navbar code taken from [W3 Schools](https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp) and edited.
+-   Navbar code taken and edited from [W3 Schools](https://www.w3schools.com/bootstrap4/bootstrap_navbar.asp).

 ### Content

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](https://www.trajectorywebdesign.com/blog/web-design-color-psychology/)
+-   Psychological properties of colours text in the README.md was found [here](https://www.trajectorywebdesign.com/blog/web-design-color-psychology/).

 ### Media

--   Rock image created by [macrovector](https://www.freepik.com/macrovector) and sourced from [Freepik](https://www.freepik.com/vectors/clip-art)
+-   Rock image created by [macrovector](https://www.freepik.com/macrovector) and sourced from [Freepik](https://www.freepik.com/vectors/clip-art).
--   Paper image created by [brgfx](https://www.freepik.com/brgfx) and sourced from [Freepik](https://www.freepik.com/vectors/clip-art)
+-   Paper image created by [brgfx](https://www.freepik.com/brgfx) and sourced from [Freepik](https://www.freepik.com/vectors/clip-art).
-- Scissors image created by [brgfx](https://www.freepik.com/brgfx) and sourced from [Freepik](https://www.freepik.com/vectors/clip-art)
+- Scissors image created by [brgfx](https://www.freepik.com/brgfx) and sourced from [Freepik](https://www.freepik.com/vectors/clip-art).

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentors, Akshat Garg and Narender Singh, for continuous helpful feedback.

 -   Tutor support at Code Institute for their guidance.